CivicTechFredericton/mealplanner/README.md

 ```

 ### populating sample data
 On the initial build and startup, the database will be completely empty.
 There won't even be an account created for logging in.
-To populate the databse with a handful of users and some recipe material run the appropriate version of the following docker-compose commands to seed the database.
+To populate the database with a handful of users and some recipe material run the appropriate version of the following docker-compose commands to seed the database.

 On Linux or MacOS: